 Johann Dietrich Gaumer Jr. was born on Oct.
-15, 1760 in Macungie Township, Northampton County, PA, a son of Johann Dietrich and Maria "Elizabeth" (Meinert) Gaumer Sr. Evidence suggests that he was a Revolutionary War veteran.
+15, 1760 in Amity, Berks County, PA or in Macungie Township, Northampton County, PA, a son of Johann Dietrich and Maria "Elizabeth" (Meinert) Gaumer Sr. Evidence suggests that he was a Revolutionary War veteran.

-The couple produced four known children - Elizabeth Gaumer, Rebecca Gaumer, Amos Gaumer and Salome Däsch Knedler.
+The couple produced four known children - Elizabeth Gaumer, Rebecca Gaumer, Amos Gaumer and Salome Däsch Knoedler.